muonw/muonw-powertable/README.md

 | `segments` | object | | [\[visit `segments` document\]](https://github.com/muonw/powertable/blob/main/docs/manual/segments.md) |
 | `sortOrder` | object | | [\[visit `sortOrder` document\]](https://github.com/muonw/powertable/blob/main/docs/manual/sortorder.md) |

-The prop `ptData` is an array of objects containing the data to be displayed in the table.
-The property names must match the value of the `key` properties in `ptInstructs`.All property values including boolean, number, object, and array values will be converted to string.
+❸ The prop `ptData` is an array of objects containing the data to be displayed in the table.
+The property names must match the value of the `key` properties in `ptInstructs`.
+All property values including boolean, number, object, and array values will be converted to string.

 Example: